ibm-cloud-docs/openshift/openshift_integrations_operators.md

     {: pre}

-## Disabling and mirroring OperatorHub catalog source images
+## Disabling OperatorHub and mirroring catalog source images to `icr.io`
 {: #mirror-operatorhub}

 You can disable and mirror the OperatorHub catalog source images by following the [Operator Lifecycle Manager (OLM) on restricted networks documentation from Red Hat](https://docs.openshift.com/container-platform/4.14/operators/admin/olm-restricted-networks.html){: external}.